France and the United Nations: Human rights

-Future of France-UN relations
+Future of France–UN relations

-French Candidature for the Human Rights Council 2021-2023
+French candidature for the Human Rights Council 2021–2023

 France and the United Nations share a long-standing commitment to universal human rights.
 The Human Rights Council (UNHRC) is a body within the UN made up of 47 states which are responsible for advocating and defending human rights throughout the world.
 The 47 member states are elected for three-year terms by the UN General Assembly and seats are distributed based on equitable geographical distribution.
-Since the UNHRC was founded in 2006, France has been a member three times (2006-2008, 2009-2011, 2014–2016) and plays an active role in UNHCR missions even when it is not a member.
+Since the UNHRC was founded in 2006, France has been a member three times (2006–2008, 2009–2011, 2014–2016) and plays an active role in UNHCR missions even when it is not a member.
 France is determined to promote humanist diplomacy in response to new 21st century threats and violations it sees to universal human rights.
-As such, on 22 February 2020, France Diplomacy announced its candidacy to the Human Rights Council for the 2021-2023 term on Twitter.
-Four days later, on 26 February, Mr. Jean-Yves Le Drian, the French Minister for Europe and Foreign Affairs, presented France’s candidacy for the council at the opening of its 43rd session in Geneva:“Institutions and the very principle of multilateralism are exposed to unprecedented attempts at destabilization.
-France won’t resign itself to seeing fundamental rights flouted, democracy weakened, or multilateralism dismantled.
-On the contrary, we’ll continue to defend human rights by every means and in every forum where our voice can be heard.
-This is why France is putting forward its candidacy for the Human Rights Council for the 2021-2023 term." ~ Mr. Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.France’s 2021-2023 candidacy has three key priorities to guide its actions which fall in line with UN values:
+As such, on 22 February 2020, France Diplomacy announced its candidacy to the Human Rights Council for the 2021–2023 term on Twitter.
+Four days later, on 26 February, Jean-Yves Le Drian, the French Minister for Europe and Foreign Affairs, presented France's candidacy for the council at the opening of its 43rd session in Geneva:"Institutions and the very principle of multilateralism are exposed to unprecedented attempts at destabilization.
+France won't resign itself to seeing fundamental rights flouted, democracy weakened, or multilateralism dismantled.
+On the contrary, we'll continue to defend human rights by every means and in every forum where our voice can be heard.
+This is why France is putting forward its candidacy for the Human Rights Council for the 2021-2023 term." – Jean-Yves Le Drian, Minister for Europe and Foreign Affairs.

+France's 2021–2023 candidacy has three key priorities to guide its actions which fall in line with UN values: